Joe Beltrami

 Joseph Beltrami (15 May 1932 – 24 February 2015) was a Scottish lawyer of Italian-Swiss descent.
 He is acknowledged as one of the foremost criminal solicitors in Scottish legal history.

 Early life and family

 Beltrami was born in Rutherglen, Lanarkshire on 15 May 1932.
-His father, Egidio Beltrami, was an Italian-Swiss man who had moved to Scotland to open a fish and chip shop, his mother Isabella was Scottish.
+His father, Egidio Beltrami, was an Italian-Swiss man who had moved to Scotland to open a fish and chip shop; his mother, Isabella, was Scottish.
 Beltrami was brought up in Glasgow and educated at St. Aloysius' College.
 He graduated the University of Glasgow in 1953 having studied Law.

-He struggled to find an apprenticeship at a legal firm, possibly due to his Roman Catholic heritage, so after a period in the Intelligence Corps for his national service in the 1950s, he set up his own firm Beltrami & Co.
+He struggled to find an apprenticeship at a legal firm, due to his Roman Catholic heritage, so after a period in the Intelligence Corps for his national service in the 1950s, he set up his own firm Beltrami & Co.